|

 I should explain in closing that I decided in favor of the

-greater light grasp, because the latter was considerably heavier at 20.2 pounds
+greater light grasp, because the latter was considerably larger and heavier, weighing 20.2 pounds

 |